Skip to main content

 What Is a Direct Report?

 In the workplace, understanding organizational structure is essential for effective communication styles and problem solving.
-One common term you may encounter is “direct report,” which plays a key role in team building, hierarchical structures and fostering strong relationships between managers and employees.
+One common term you may encounter is “direct report”.
+This term plays a key role in team building, hierarchical structures and fostering strong relationships between managers and employees.

 But what exactly is a direct report, and how does this relationship impact management and employee performance?